astreum/whitepaper/README.md

 This upgrade adds a distributed compute protocol called Reactor with proof of work staking.

-Reactor allows for Private & Public Computations.
+Reactor allows for Private & Open Compute.

-Public Computations run on functions stored on Nebula and can be called by anyone.
+Open Compute run on functions stored on Nebula and can be called by anyone.

-Private Computations are based off confidential computing to allow users to use private data and protect software ip on the protocol while allowing for open and restricted access to calls.
+Private Compute are based off confidential computing to allow users to use private data and protect software ip on the protocol while allowing for open and restricted access to calls.

 *research in progress